“Diesel-gate / Statin-gate” How Corporate Greed is Polluting our Minds, our Bodies and the Environment

 I am by no means the first or only one who has postulated this.

-Back in 2014 Dr Maryanne Demasi, who is both a medical scientist and a journalist was a presenter of ABC’s Catalyst Science Series.
-(The series is a bit like BBC’s Horizon programme) Catalyst investigated “Statins” and their over prescription to healthy patients who had minimal underlying health problems.
+Back in 2014, Dr Maryanne Demasi, who is both a medical scientist and a journalist was a presenter of ABC’s Catalyst Science Series.
+(The series is a bit like BBC’s Horizon program) Catalyst investigated “Statins” and their overprescription to healthy patients who had minimal underlying health problems.

-After negative news reports and the (predictable) backlash from medical communities, ABC accused Dr Demasi of bias, dropped the series indefinitely and removed the series from their website.
-The entire Catalyst team were subsequently sacked.
+After negative news reports and the (predictable) backlash from medical communities, ABC accused Dr. Demasi of bias, dropped the series indefinitely, and removed the series from their website.
+The entire Catalyst team was subsequently sacked.

 It is vitally important to know the implications of financial power in the medical community and for all those with vested interests to declare any conflicts, Thus “when drug companies sponsor their own clinical trials and withhold the raw data, the benefits of a drug are likely to be exaggerated and the harms underplayed”.